FarrasArias/spotify_playlist_scoring/README.md

 Also, it outputs a .csv with the ordered list of playlists according to their scoring.

 Both of these outputs happen every 12 hours for the time being.
 This should potentially be linked to a database to be stored there.

+Two sample output files have been placed on the data folder for reference purposes.